 Chuimei received her Ph.D. in archaeology and art history from the University of London.
 She is an adjunct curator at the Field Museum, and was a founder and first president of the Chinese-American Museum of Chicago.

 Ben's Ph.D. is in anthropology, from the University of Pennsylvania.
 He is an emeritus curator of Asian archaeology and ethnology at Chicago's Field Museum.

-Both are authors and editors of Chinese in America, 1870-1945 (2005); Chicago's Chinatown - A Visitor's Guide (2010).
-They are responsible for the writing of all web articles except those explicitly credited to others.
+Both are authors and editors of Chinese in Cjhicago, 1870-1945 (2005); Chicago's Chinatown - A Visitor's Guide (2010), Coming Hoime in God Brocade (2015), Three Chinese Temples in California (2016). and Traditional Chinese Religionand Temples in North America, 1049-1920 (2022).
+All are available from Amazon.com.
+The writers are responsible for all articles in this site except those explicitly credited to others.

 Jaunary 2, 2016.
 CINARC welcomes its first consulting editor.

 Suk Yee Lai, 黎淑儀 (Hong Kong).
 An art historian specializing in traditional Chinese art, with expertise on Chinese ceramics, classical texts and images.
 Suk Yee has just retired from the Art Museum of The Chinese University of Hong Kong.
 She has published extensively on different aspects of Chinese art, especially on Yixing stoneware.

 December 1, 2009.
 CINARC has just acquired its first corresponding editor: